Because of the Affordable Care Act, almost everyone in the U.S. needs to buy health insurance starting in 2014. But what does that mean for you?

-You have several ways to get insurance to be covered in 2014.
-If you don't get it, you'll have to pay a penalty on your taxes in 2015.
-To get the details, see "No Insurance?
-What You Need to Know."
+You have several ways to get insurance to be covered.
+If you don't get it, you'll have to pay a penalty on your taxes.

-- Qualifying for a subsidy, which is money from the U.S. government to help lower your insurance costs
+- Qualify for a subsidy, which is money from the U.S. government to help lower your insurance costs

-It's possible that you are exempt, meaning you don't have to pay insurance or pay a fine.
+If your income is low enough, it’s possible that you are exempt, meaning you don't have to buy an insurance plan or pay a fine.

 You Are an Immigrant

-If you're a naturalized citizen or legally immigrated to the U.S., you must buy insurance or pay a fine unless you're exempt.
+If you're a naturalized citizen or legally immigrated to the U.S., you must buy insurance or pay a fine.

 If you're not legally in the U.S., the law requiring people to buy insurance does not apply to you.